JAForbes/stagnant/readme.md

     // for sync code, use trace.sync
     trace.sync( () => 2 + 2 )

-    // add a meaninful name when the inferred name won't do trace.sync('sequence loop', () => {
+    // add a meaningful name when the inferred name won't do trace.sync('sequence loop', () => {

         for( let x of sequence() ) {